gramos/how-we-built-our-own-heroku-using-cloud-foundry/one/01_slide.md

 * Using Ruby since 2006
 * I'm from Santa Fe Argentina
+* I Work in Altoros
 * Open Source contributor: Rails, Debian, Rubinius, Cloud Foundry

 !SLIDE

+.notes I'm Alan Morán, I've been using Ruby since 2007, I'm from Bs As Argentina I contribute in projects such as billingly and Cloud Foundry.

 Alan Morán
 =========

 * Using Ruby since 2007
 * I´m from Buenos Aires, Argentina
+* I Work in Altoros.
 * Open Source contributor: billingly, Clound Foundry

+.notes Before starting with this talk we would like do some disclaimers.
+We are not cloudfoundry experts.
+We been working on Cloud foundry for the last couple of months so our knowledge is still limited.
+And the last thing we would like to point is that this talk will cover Cloud foundry V2 that is still under heavy development so is under constant changing.

 !SLIDE
 Disclaimer
 ==========

-* I'm not a Cloud Foundry expert
+* We are not Cloud Foundry experts.

-* 1 month working with CF.
+* ~1 month working with CF.

-* I'm going to talk about CF v2.
+* This talk will cover CF v2.

 * V2 is under heavy development.

+.notes So what`s Cloud foundry.
+Cloud foundry is a Pass, its an open source project and it available though a variety of pprivate cloud distribution and public cloud instances. including Cloudfoundry.com

 !SLIDE
 # What is Cloud Foundry? #